 Stories were told across entire nations with little breaks in between.
 Advertisers filled these spots with commercials.

-The problem was… unless you owned a broadcasting company or owned a company who could afford it, commercials were not an option.
+The problem was… unless you owned a broadcasting company or owned a company that could afford it, commercials were not an option.

 Though great technology existed, most could only tell their stories… to those around them.